pramnora/python/frameworks/flask/README.md

 >if __name__ == __main__:
 >app.run(debug=True)

-Thus, it took no more than just 7 lines of code to go create a Flask app.
+Thus, it took no more than merely just 7 lines of code...to go create a Flask app.
 How totally 'cool' is that...?!

 -----